thegrubbsian/jquery.ganttView/README.markdown

 ------------
 The plugin depends on the following libraries:

-- jQuery 1.7 or higher (updated for v 0.8.9)
+- jQuery 1.4 or higher (obviously)
 - jQuery-UI 1.8 or higher
 - date.js

 Documentation
 -------------
-Forthcoming
+Forthcoming...

 Contribution Guidelines